MannyMols/Recruitment-analytics-and-ML-project-/README.md

 # Recruitment Analytics & ML Project

 A full end-to-end data science project built on a synthetic recruitment dataset for a fictional staffing agency.
-The project covers data cleaning, exploratory data analysis, feature engineering, and two machine learning pipelines — a placement classifier and a satisfaction regression model.
+The project covers data cleaning, EDA, feature engineering, ML modelling (XGBoost, Stacking Ensemble), model evaluation with SHAP, funnel analysis, revenue impact modelling, and an interactive Plotly Dash dashboard.

 Built entirely in Python using JupyterLab.